nestedkernel/PerspicuOS/README.md

 "REPO_DIR/scripts/compile_install_test_sva.rb".
 You can use this, but make sure to read the code to understand how it operates.

+##Implementation Needs

+  PerspicuOS does not implement the full nested kernel design.
+Make sure to review the paper to see a list of currently implemented features.

+  A few key features requiring further development include:
+    - SMP functionality
+    - Complete NX configuration for non-code pages
+    - Finish IDT, SMM, IOMMU

 ##Comment on PerspicuOS Repo

 PerspicuOS was derived from a few other research projects and as such reflects